Euro zone government bond yields teeter in thin, choppy trading | Business

 Euro zone government bond yields teeter in thin, choppy trading

-Yields on German 10-year Bunds, which serve as the benchmark for the broader euro zone, were up 1 basis point at 2.51%, while two-year yields were up 1 bp at 2.68%, leaving the gap between the two, or curve, at -16 bps.
+Yields on German 10-year Bunds, which serve as the benchmark for the broader euro zone, were down 4 basis points at 2.468%, while two-year yields were down 1 bp at 2.665%, leaving the gap between the two, or curve, at -18 bps.
 The German yield curve has been inverted for the better part of a month, as investors have priced in the prospect of the European Central Bank taking a tough line on inflation and raising interest rates quickly to control it.

-Euro zone government bond yields seesawed on Thursday in volatile trading, as investors weighed up how a more hawkish interest-rate outlook and higher supply next year will impact the broader fixed-income market.
-Yields on German 10-year Bunds, which serve as the benchmark for the broader euro zone, were up 1 basis point at 2.51%, while two-year yields were up 1 bp at 2.68%, leaving the gap between the two, or curve, at -16 bps.
+Euro zone government bond yields see-sawed on Thursday in volatile trading, as investors weighed up how a more hawkish interest-rate outlook and higher debt supply next year will impact the broader fixed-income market.
+Yields on German 10-year Bunds, which serve as the benchmark for the broader euro zone, were down 4 basis points at 2.468%, while two-year yields were down 1 bp at 2.665%, leaving the gap between the two, or curve, at -18 bps.

 The German yield curve has been inverted for the better part of a month, as investors have priced in the prospect of the European Central Bank taking a tough line on inflation and raising interest rates quickly to control it.
 Trading has been more volatile than usual this week as thin volumes exaggerated price fluctuations.